-Please respond, in detail, to the directive below:
+Please respond in detail to the directive below:

-Explain what the cognitive process/knowledge dimension indictor for each objective tells you about what specific types of knowledge and thinking will need to be assessed in your learning asset?
+Explain what the cognitive process/knowledge dimension indicator for each objective tells you about the specific types of knowledge and thinking that need to be assessed for your learning asset.

-Task # 2.
-The purpose of this task is to select an assessment strategy that will appropriately assess the objective’s demands of the learner.
+Task # 2: The purpose of this task is to select an assessment strategy that will appropriately assess the objective’s demands of the learner.
 To do this, review the types of assessments available, paying close attention to the type of knowledge dimension and cognitive level for which they most efficiently and effectively assess.
 Fill in the assessment method next to each objective in the chart below.